 Also, you can get private lessons from an instructor and tell him/her to explain the overlapping techniques.
 For example, certain no-gi submission techniques are excellent for self-defense.

-Keep in mind that MMA includes various types of martial arts that are kickboxing, jiu-jitsu, boxing and so on.
-So many combat styles can be used in real life.
+Keep in mind that MMA includes various types of martial arts that are kickboxing, jiu-jitsu, boxing, and so on and many combat styles can be used in real life.
 Thus MMA is considered the best choice for self-defense.

 You can use many MMA striking, grappling techniques in a street fight.
 However. you will not be confident when you are fighting with someone in real life for the first time so it is better to have some class experience.
-Thus you can have a more chance to beat your opponent.
+Thus you can have more chances to beat your opponent.
+Even though sparring is not a real fight and is not ideal at all it can still help you with that.

 Let’s continue with the differences between a street fight and sparring.

-When you spar you need to wear MMA headgear, gloves, wraps and protective MMA gears.
+When you spar you need to wear MMA headgear, gloves, wraps, and protective MMA gears.
 These gears provide protection.
 However, there are downsides to it.
-For example, your head is a bigger target so it is easier to punch.
-Also, your opponent probably will not go hard during sparring as your main goal is to learn and practice martial arts techniques.
+For example, your head is a bigger target so it is easier to punch while sparring.
+Also, your opponent probably will not go hard and will not perform illegal strikes including rabbit punches as your main goal is to learn and practice martial arts techniques.

 With that being said, there is no rule in a street fight.
 If someone hits you in the groin area, the fight will continue.
 So you need to adjust defense techniques according to your situation during a street fight.
 Because your training habits can backfire here.
 Also, you may face multiple opponents and MMA training certainly doesn’t teach how to beat multiple opponents.

 Also, weight classes exist for a reason.
-When someone is smaller than you you instinctively feel better and confident.
-If your opponent does not know jiu-jitsu, stand-up fighting techniques you will have a serious advantage.
+If you are fighting with someone who is smaller than you, you instinctively feel better and confident.
+If your opponent does not know jiu-jitsu, stand-up fighting techniques you will have a serious advantage in a street fight.

 What about the Opposite Situation?